wilsonmar/wilsonmar.github.io/_posts/2022-01-06-elixir-lang.md

 true
    </pre>

+   <a target="_blank" href="https://www.youtube.com/watch?v=w3lKmFsmlvQ&t=6m42s">CAUTION</a>: Atoms are not garbage collected, so can be a vector for denial of service attacks.

 * Atoms are used to reference <a target="_blank" href="https://elixirschool.com/en/lessons/basics/modules">modules</a> from Erlang libraries (including built in ones):

    <pre>@doc Using crypto library: